ki-ba/libft_tester/README.md

 ### Compatibility

-Tested on primarly on **x86 systems** running **Linux**.
+Tested primarly on **x86 systems** running **Linux**.
 It should work on macOS as well, as long as your compiler supports the required functions.

 ### Installation